grlucy/Fitness-Tracker/README.md

 ## Credits

-- Files in the "public" and "seeders" folders were provided by the University of Richmond Coding Bootcamp.
+- Files in the "public" and "seeders" folders were provided by the University of Richmond Coding Bootcamp, but I did modify them.